Dicklesworthstone/sassaman_and_dingledine_on_remailers_at_blackhat_2003/README.md

 And so what we want to do is find some way for these messages to look the same, even to the nodes.
 And this is a novel thing compared to any of the previous designs.
 A number of the previous designs had them indistinguishable as far as the link was concerned.
 Because you've got link encryption, so you're all set.
 But I worry that node one will see it, and node four will see it, and then they'll be able to correlate.

+### Mixminion Design

-OK, so I'm going to switch out of attack-defense, attack-defense mode for a little bit to describe the Mixed Minion design and give you a feel for how these things can be designed.
+OK, so I'm going to switch out of attack-defense, attack-defense mode for a little bit to describe the Mixminion design and give you a feel for how these things can be designed.
 And then we'll go back into attack-defense after that.
-So the basic idea for Mixed Minion is we've got three different ways of sending messages.
+So the basic idea for Mixminion is we've got three different ways of sending messages.
 Alice can send a message forward to Bob.
 Alice is the one getting anonymity.

 Bob can reply.
 Bob is the one.
 Alice can send a reply to Bob, where Bob is anonymous, and that's the basic idea.
 And we've got also the combination, anonymized replies, where Alice sends a message through the path that she chose, and then it goes through the path that Bob chose, and they both don't know who each other is.
 And maybe there are pseudonyms that they can layer on top of it so they can have an idea of whether it's the same Bob or something.